 Well, after spending hours in the test kitchen, sifting through recipes submitted for The Bulletin’s “Edible Gift Recipe Contest”, I found a winner — Daley Toffee, a family recipe submitted by Laura Daley of Mount Airy.
 Crunchy, sweet, chocolaty, nutty, buttery, this toffee is so yummy!
 And addictive.
 Almost immediately after breaking the toffee into shards and photographing it, I brought it into the office — mostly to get it out of my sight — where the staff polished it off … I received several e-mails that day describing the scene.
 I returned to work the next day to find the empty Tupperware sitting on my chair.

 Before trying this recipe, I had never attempted making toffee, and now, I have no fears of candy making or of terms like “hard-ball” stage.
 Cooking the sugar and butter mixture until it reaches the hard-ball stage is the only tricky part of this recipe, but Laura’s instructions make the process painless.
 Instead of relying on a thermometer, which I find never to be accurately calibrated anyway, Laura’s method calls for testing the mixture by dropping a small spoonful of the mixture into a glass of cold water — it’s foolproof.

-4-6 oz. premium milk chococlate (bar form is easiest; can also do a dark chocolate but we think milk chocolate is best)
+- 4-6 oz. premium milk chocolate (bar form is easiest; can also do a dark chocolate but we think milk chocolate is best)

-NOTE: You can also use an 8×13 if you’d prefer a thinner version — in which case increase nuts to 1 C.
+NOTE: You can also use an 8×13 if you’d prefer a thinner version — in which case increase nuts to 1 cup.